afkatja/tictactoe/README.md

   - using a [javascript object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer)?
   - any other nice way?
   - check every time a new symbol is added if there is a winning state
+  - put the winner on the session, so that other parts of the code can also know that there is a winner
+  - Log if there is a winner
+- step 8: Display gamestatus
+  - Display the winner above the board
+- step 9: reset button

 - step 7: game status